 - Any unusual movements;

-- Reclassification of instruments;
+- Reclassification of instruments;Collateral;

 - De-recognition of instruments;

-- Collateral;Defaults and breaches.
+- os: Dofai

 - Allowance for credit losses;

+- Defaults and breaches.

 These are explained in more detail below.

 Financial instruments Gains/Losses

 The gains and losses recognised in the Comprehensive Income and Expenditure Statement in relation to financial instruments are made up as follows: